DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 Cradles are the primary building blocks of the Talon Hunt Framework.
 They provide analysts with reusable query templates that enforce consistent field presentation, enrichment, normalization, formatting, and deconfliction.
 The goal is to ensure uniformity across queries, which streamlines development and produces a consistent output schema that supports downstream automation and analysis.
 Cradles are categorized into two types:

-- **Query Cradle** — A single-event building block for deep-dive analysis of a specific event type.
+- **Query Cradle**: A single-event building block for deep-dive analysis of a specific event type.
-- **Match Cradle** — A multi-event building block that joins related events via the `defineTable` and `match` functions.
+- **Match Cradle**: A multi-event building block that joins related events via the `defineTable` and `match` functions.

 ### Query Cradle